Listen to "How To Money" on Sundays from 12 PM to 2 PM.Full Bio

 Want more How To Money in your life?
 Here are some additional ways to get ahead with your personal finances:

+During this episode we enjoyed a Chubby Unicorn by Common Space!
 And please help us to spread the word by letting friends and family know about How to Money!
 Hit the share button, subscribe if you’re not already a regular listener, and give us a quick review in Apple Podcasts or wherever you get your podcasts.
-Help us to change the conversation around personal finance and get more people doing smart things with their money.
-Have an awesome weekend!
+Help us to change the conversation around personal finance and get more people doing smart things with their money!

 Best friends out!